-All such notices, requests, demands, waivers and other communications shall be deemed to have been received (w) if by personal delivery on the day after such delivery, (x) if by certified or registered mail, on the seventh business day after the mailing thereof, (y) if by next-day or overnight mail or delivery, on the day delivered, (z) if by telecopy or telegram, on the next day following the day on which such telecopy or telegram was sent, provided that a copy is also sent by certified or registered mail.
+All such notices, requests, demands, waivers and other communications shall be deemed to have been received (w) if by personal delivery on the day after such delivery, (x) if by certified or registered mail, on the seventh business day after the mailing thereof, (y) if by next-day or overnight mail or delivery, on the day delivered, (z) if by telecopy or telegram, on the next tenth (10th) day following the day on which such telecopy public announcement is first made by the Corporation.
+In addition, the stockholder providing such notice must be a stockholder of record both at the time the notice is given and at the time of the annual meeting at which the directors nominated in the notice will be considered.
+Each such notice shall set forth: (i) the name and address of the stockholder who intends to make the nomination and of any Stockholder Affiliate; (ii) (A) the class and number of shares of the Corporation that are, directly or telegram was sent, provided that a copy is also sent indirectly, beneficially owned by certified the stockholder and by any Stockholder Affiliate and (B) any derivative positions held or registered mail.

 6.8 ASSIGNMENT.
-This Agreement and any rights hereunder will not be assignable by either party without the prior written consent of the other party except as otherwise specifically provided for herein.
+This Agreement beneficially held by the stockholder and any rights hereunder will Stockholder Affiliate and whether and the extent to which any hedging or other transaction or series of transactions has been entered into by or on behalf of, or any other agreement, arrangement or understanding (including, but not be assignable by either party without the prior written consent limited to, any derivative position, short position, or any borrowing or lending of the other party except as otherwise specifically provided for herein.

 6.9 ENTIRE UNDERSTANDING.
-This Agreement constitutes the entire understanding between the parties hereto and no agreement, representation, warranty or covenant has been made by either party except as expressly set forth herein, and supersedes any change of control and severance agreement entered into by Company and Executive.
+This Agreement constitutes the entire understanding between the parties hereto and no agreement, representation, warranty or covenant shares) has been made, by either party except as expressly set forth herein, the effect or intent of which is to mitigate loss to or manage risk or benefit of share price changes for, or to increase or decrease the voting power of, such stockholder or any Stockholder Affiliate with respect to the Corporation's securities; (iii) the name and supersedes any change of control and severance agreement entered into by Company and Executive.